Traditional stone barns and dry-stone walls across rolling green hills in the Yorkshire Dales, with distant moorland rising under a blue sky.

 Stone Walls, Green Dales, and Open Moors

-Yorkshire and the Humber is quintessential walking country — a region where landscapes are both wild and welcoming.
-From the wind-blown Pennine heights to the limestone dales and broad uplands of the North York Moors, this is a place where walking runs deep in the culture, and every view is earned.
+Yorkshire and the Humber is classic walking country — a region where landscapes feel both wild and lived-in, shaped by centuries of stonework, sheep farming, and movement across the hills.
+From the rugged Pennine edges to the limestone valleys of the Yorkshire Dales and the wide horizons of the North York Moors, this is a place where walking holidays come naturally.

 The Yorkshire Dales